 Here's Every 2020 Color of the Year So Far

-Choosing the color of the year has become an exciting tradition for many popular paint companies.
+Choosing what hue makes the list for the annual color of the year has become an exciting tradition for many popular paint companies.
 In the past, we’ve been introduced to creamy neutrals, moody jewel tones, and punchy pops of color.

 This year feels extra special as we enter a new decade.
-The colors of the year could define how we look back on this period of design.
+The colors of the year help define how we look back on a period of design, and several factors are taken into consideration by the color pros, including pop culture, architectural, and technological trends.
 Think about it: The '80s had its splashy neon, the '60s rocked pastels, and the '90s, well, that could be defined by Monica and Rachel’s living room on Friends.
 See which colors the experts say are going to welcome us into 2020—we’ll keep a running tab of the colors of the year as they’re announced.

 Chinese Porcelain by PPG